uyuni-project/tetra/README.md

 Building a package with `tetra` is quite unusual — this is a deliberate choice, so don't worry.
 Basic steps are:

 * `tetra init` a new project;
-* add sources to `src/<package name>` and anything else needed for the build in `kit/` in binary form (typically a copy of Maven and maybe some other dependency jars);
+* add sources to `src/<package name>` and anything else needed for the build in `kit/` in binary form (Ant and Maven are already included);
-* execute `tetra dry-run start`, then any command needed to compile your software, then `tetra dry-run finish`;
+* execute `tetra dry-run`, which will open a bash subshell.
+In there, build your project, and when you are done conclude quitting it with `Ctrl+D`;
-* execute `tetra generate-all`: tetra will look at changed files and Bash history to scaffold spec files and tarballs.
+* execute `tetra generate-all`: tetra will scaffold spec files and tarballs.

 Done!

 ### How can that possibly work?

+During the dry-run `tetra`:
+ - saves your bash history, so that it can use it later to scaffold a build script;
+ - keeps track of changed files, in particular produced jars, which are included in the spec's `%files` section;
+ - saves files downloaded from the Internet (eg. by Maven) and packs them to later allow networkless builds.

-With `tetra` you are not building all dependencies from source, just your package.
-Everything else is shipped already compiled with attached source files, which is much easier to implement and automate.
-Yet, it is sufficient to fulfill open source licenses and to have a repeatable, networkless build.
+Note that with `tetra` you are not building all dependencies from source - build dependencies are aggregated in a binary-only "blob" package.
+While this is not ideal it is sufficient to fulfill most open source licenses and to have a repeatable, networkless build, while being a lot easier to automate.

 ## A commons-collections walkthrough